Welcome to the website and thank you for visiting us!

 There are groups of lay people carrying out important and effective ministries across the Parish.
 We have a Baptism team who prepare and work with families preparing for christenings; a welcome group arranging events throughout the year and a Pastoral team who take Holy Communion to residential care homes and individuals on a regular basis and maintain contact with the recently bereaved.

 The Parish of Milton takes its work with children very seriously.
-There is a Sunday School at St. Mary Magdalene’s and the Parish has adopted the policy of admitting children to Holy Communion before Confirmation.
-There are good relations with all the local schools and clergy are used frequently and willingly for assemblies, teaching and special projects.
+There is a Junior Church at St. Mary Magdalene’s and the Parish has adopted the policy of admitting children to Holy Communion before Confirmation.
+There are good relations with all the local schools and I frequently and willingly take assemblies, teaching and special projects.

 The worship at all three churches is mainly Eucharistic (Common Worship Order One) but each Church has its own worship “style”.
 The Book of Common Prayer and traditional language is used for early services and Evensong.